s-zeid/site/projects/amirunninglinux/privacy-policy/index.md

 Source code
 -----------

-**Both amirunninglinux.com and the Android app are [free software][free-sw];
-therefore, *YOU* can verify everything in this privacy policy (except what happens once analytics information reaches Google) by viewing the source code for the Web site or app:**
+**All parts of Am I Running Linux? are [free software][free-sw]; therefore, *YOU* or someone you trust can verify everything this privacy policy says about Am I Running Linux? by viewing the source code for the Web site or app:**

  * [The Web site's source code](http://code.s.zeid.me/amirunninglinux.com)
  * [The Android app's source code](http://code.s.zeid.me/amirunninglinux.apk)

-**This is the most important part of the privacy policy.**
+***This is the most important part of the privacy policy.***

+**Note that this privacy policy makes no guarantees about how your information is used by other Web sites or entities.
+Also, if you use a non-free Web browser or operating system to visit or run Am I Running Linux? or to view, modify, or share its source code, no guarantees can be made about what such non-free software may do.**

+***For maximum privacy, use only free software whenever possible.***

 [free-sw]: https://gnu.org/philosophy/free-sw.html